tinkledoomhammer/some-notes/stackedit/Code/Rust/The Little Book of Rust Macros.md

 : The macro can be invoked anywhere without interfering with its surrounding context

 * Not all syntax extensions are fully hugenic
-* Hygeine mainly affects identifiers and paths emitted by syntax extensions
+* Hygiene mainly affects identifiers and paths emitted by syntax extensions
+* For identifiers created by syntax extensions hygiene means that the symbol cannot be accessed by the environment
+* For identifiers used in the extens